 Mitigation Measure BIO-AQUA-5: Water drafting site survey and approval- Survey all proposed water drafting locations for sensitive and listed amphibians and receive approval from a biologist prior to use.
 Use drafting devices with 2 millimeter or less screening, and place hose intake into bucket in the deepest part of the pool.
-Use a low velocity water pump and do not pump ponds to low levels beyond which they cannot recover quickly (approximately 1 hour).
+Use a low velocity water pump, do not exceed 50% of the flow, and do not pump ponds to low levels beyond which they cannot recover quickly (approximately 1 hour).